Emilj100/Coding/project/README.md

 Several design choices were made to enhance both the functionality and security of the project:

 - **Session Management and Security:**
   Sessions are stored in the filesystem, and sensitive data is managed securely.
 User sessions are cleared upon login and logout to avoid stale data.
-In a production environment, additional measures such as setting a strong `SECRET_KEY`, and configuring cookie attributes like `SESSION_COOKIE_SECURE`, `SESSION_COOKIE_HTTPONLY`, and `SESSION_COOKIE_SAMESITE` would further strengthen security.
+Additional cookie security settings can be configured to further protect sessions.

 - **Input Validation:**
   Input validation is implemented rigorously across all forms.
 Regular expressions are used for email validation, numeric checks ensure valid input for weight, age, and other metrics, and logical checks confirm that fields like training days fall within acceptable ranges.
 These measures help prevent both accidental user errors and malicious inputs.

 - **Password Security:**
   Passwords are hashed using industry-standard methods before being stored in the database, ensuring that even if the database were compromised, raw passwords would not be exposed.

-- **API Key Management:**
-  While API keys for external services such as Spoonacular and Nutritionix are currently hardcoded for simplicity, it is recommended to store these keys in environment variables in a production setting to prevent accidental exposure.

 - **Error Handling:**
   The project implements basic error handling by validating user inputs and providing informative error messages.
 This not only enhances the user experience but also helps prevent unintended behavior during data processing.